rajibhasan01/pathsala-educational-site/README.md

 # React Project Name - পাঠশালা

-You can learn different types of skill from this site.\
+You can learn different types of skill from this site
-1. SSC Preparation \
+1. SSC Preparation
-2. HSC Preparation \
+2. HSC Preparation
-3. Admission test \
+3. Admission test
-4. Advance Skill Development Course \
+4. Advance Skill Development Course

-For poor people there we provide a free course.\
+For poor people there we provide a free course.

 ### `Project Demo - with live link`
 https://assignment-rajib-hasan.netlify.app